ShadowDraco/city-explorer/README.md

 - 02-22-2023 11:30am - added locationInfo component to write cleaner code
 - 02-22-2023 11:50am - implemented locationInfo successfully
 - 02-21-2023 2:45pm - adds successful movie queries and display
+- 02-21-2023 4:07pm - adds support for when request limit is reached
+- 02-21-2023 4:07pm - adds support for when request limit is reached

 ## Credit and Collaborations